 The Back Door Mission works to relieve the burdens of poverty and social dislocation within the economically deprived and street population of Oshawa.
+Originally a drop-in centre, the Back Door Mission has expanded its services during the COVID-19 pandemic and is currently operating Mission United.

 The Back Door Mission for the Relief of Poverty began as an outreach program of Simcoe Street United Church in 1998.
 Since that time it has grown exponentially with increasing numbers of people coming to its doors for help and community.
 We currently average about 120 a day.